StantonManagement/ConstructionOpsStanton/MANUAL_PAYMENT_APP_TESTING_GUIDE.md

 - [ ] Login as Admin or PM user
 - [ ] Navigate to Projects tab
 - [ ] Select a project with contractors and line items
-- [ ] Click on project to initiate payment application flow
+- [ ] Click on the project to open Project Detail View
+- [ ] Navigate to the "Contractors" tab within the project
+- [ ] Click on a contractor card to open Contractor Detail View
-- [ ] Verify you see contractor selection screen
+- [ ] Verify you see the contractor's line items and two action buttons

 ### Phase 2: Manual Entry UI
-- [ ] Select **exactly one contractor** from the list
+- [ ] Verify two buttons are visible:
+  - **"Request Payment"** (blue, SMS flow)
+  - **"Create Payment App"** (green, manual entry)
-- [ ] Verify "Create Payment App Manually" button appears (green button with ✏️ icon)
+- [ ] Click the "Create Payment App" button (green button with ✏️ icon)
-- [ ] Click the "Create Payment App Manually" button
 - [ ] Modal should open with title "Create Payment Application"
 - [ ] Verify modal shows: Project Name • Contractor Name